-When we think of coffee it is normal we believe it to be dark, bitter and aggressive.
-When we think of coffee being sweet, we associate that by adding sugar or cream to subdue the bitterness and easier to drink.
-We have some news for you, some of the best coffee tends to be sweeter and the higher quality coffee beans express this often.
+When coffee comes to mind, we usually think of a dark, bitter, and aggressive beverage.
+Yet, we don't think of coffee as being sweet.
+If so, we associate the sweetness to the sugar we add or cream to subdue the bitterness, making it easier to drink.
+We have some news for you, some of the best coffee tends to be sweeter, and the higher quality coffee beans express this often.
 The Italians knew this all along.

 Learning about coffee shouldn't be difficult or complicated